 Law and Neuroscience is the first coursebook to cover the newly emerging field that explores both the promise within and the limitations of the intersection of these two disciplines.

-The book is now in the final stages of development and is expected to be in print from Aspen Publishers in late 2013.
+The book is now in the final stages of development and is expected to be in print from Aspen Publishers in Spring 2014.

 New techniques for discovering brain function (and dysfunction) have developed at a remarkable rate.
 The growth in brain-scanning methods has commensurately increased efforts to introduce neuroscientific evidence in civil and criminal courts, and to use neuroscientific evidence in a number of other legal and policy contexts.

 This book has four main purposes:

 - to introduce readers to how brain science is (and is not) already being used in a number of legal contexts;